oracle/graal/docs/reference-manual/native-image/PGO-Basic-Usage.md

 ```

-In both of our example runs (1 and 100 iterations) the PGO build outperformes the default native image build significantly.
+In both of our example runs (1 and 100 iterations), the PGO build outperforms the default native-image build significantly.
-The amount of improvement that PGO provides in this case is offcourse not representative of the PGO gains for real world applications,
+The amount of improvement that PGO provides in this case is of course not representative of the PGO gains for real world applications,
 since our Game Of Life application is small and does exactly one thing so the profiles provided are based on the exact same workload we are measuring.
 But it illustrates the general point -
 profile guided optimizations allow AOT compilers to perform similar tricks that JIT compilers can do in order to improve the performance of the code they generate.

 ## Image size

-As a bonus perk of using PGO for our native-image build let's look at the size of the executable of the default build as well as the PGO build of our application.
+As a bonus perk of using PGO for our native-image build, let's look at the size of the executable of the default image as well as the PGO image of our application
-We will use the Linux `du` command as shown bellow.
+We will use the Linux `du` command as shown below.

 ```
 $ du -hs gameoflife-default